What's the difference between product leadership and product management?

 • Learn pricing strategy: value-based pricing, competitive pricing, price discrimination

-• Study unit economics: CAC, LTV, payback period, contribution margin
+• Study unit economics: CAC, LTV, payback period, contribution margin - and understand market sizing (TAM/SAM/SOM) to quantify opportunity

-• Scan for competitors AND potential partners and synergies
+• Scan for competitors AND potential partners and synergies using structured competitive analysis

 • Recognize that business model innovation can be as powerful as product innovation

-• Connect feature decisions to business outcomes—not just user satisfaction
+• Connect feature decisions to business outcomes - not just user satisfaction

 Commercial acumen ensures you build products that are not just loved but also viable.
 The best product is worthless if it can't sustain itself.
+See our go-to-market strategy guide for the commercialization dimension.

 Great product leaders use data to inform decisions, not make them.
 They identify the right sources and feedback loops, interpret data in context, and know when to decide against the 'data story.'
-The goal is better decisions—not more data.
+The goal is better decisions - not more data.

 • Identify the right data sources: user research, A/B tests, telemetry, market research, experiments